Master of Wildlife Conservation

 Requirements for degrees include:

 - A demonstrated breadth of learning will include topics of Biology and Ecology, Natural Resource Management, and Analytical Tools.
-This may be satisfied by a) the completion of coursework prior to initiating graduate degree work at the University of Maine (at or above level 300, or approved by graduate coordinator) or b) by course work taken at the University of Maine as part of the degree program (level 400 or above, or as approved by graduate coordinator).
-A total of 30 credit hours of the following topics are required from a combination of undergraduate and graduate work, however, only the graduate-level course work conducted during the graduate program will count towards the required graduate degree credits (see graduate-level course requirement sections, below).
+This may be satisfied by a) the completion of coursework prior to initiating graduate degree work at the University of Maine (at or above level 300, or approved by the graduate coordinator) or b) by coursework taken at UMaine as part of the degree program (level 400 or above, or as approved by the graduate coordinator).
+A total of 30 credit hours of the following topics are required from a combination of undergraduate and graduate work, however, only the graduate-level coursework conducted during the graduate program will count towards the required graduate degree credits (see graduate-level course requirement sections, below).

 Ecology and Organismal Biology – 9 credits* which may include: Botany, Ecology, Zoology (Vertebrate or Invertebrate), Anatomy, Physiology, Evolution